 “True success in life isn’t rare because people are weak or lazy or lack willpower or fear success.
 True success in life is rare because too often people use flawed strategies for success.”
 (Kraus, 2006)

 To accomplish anything of significant value, you must begin by establishing smart goals.

 Deciding Where You Want To Go

 As you think about your goals, write them down.
 It may seem unnecessary, but it is a key element in achieving goals.
 You may keep your written list of goals private, because they are designed to make you, as an individual, happy and successful.
 However, from a team perspective, it may be important to share some of the goals to give your team a clear vision.

 Consider your favorite professional sports team.
 Will they accomplish a championship without clear and concise goals?
 Not likely.
 In fact, it’s most certainly not going to happen.
 Whether it’s business, sports, politics, or any other worthwhile endeavor, goals are a must for success.

 Setting Goals is the Road to Success.

 One goal to include is building a good attitude.
-As you grow and change your self-image, be flexible enough to change your focus and reach to new, expanded capabilities.
-Also remember that the goals you set can be changed or revised at any time; they can even be removed from your list.
+As you grow and change your self-image, be flexible enough to change your focus and reach new, expanded capabilities.
+Also, remember that the goals you set can be changed or revised at any time; they can even be removed from your list.

 Every time you reach a goal, whether it’s big or small, it’s another step up in growing your self-image, both personally and professionally.
 You should celebrate even the smallest of accomplishments.
 If it is a team goal that is accomplished, then the team should be included in the celebration.